fdhidalgo/govtransparency_website/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "About the Project  "
+title = "How transparent is your local government?"
 #subtitle = "*Shedding light on local democracy using Big Data*"

 [design]